 After the past year, many of us have had time to reflect on what’s happening to our planet.
-During the first lockdown, many of us noticed how loud the birdsong was without the competition of traffic and aeroplanes, whilst the air we breathe became cleaner and sunsets seemed brighter as air pollution reduced.
+During the first lockdown many of us noticed how loud the birdsong was without the competition of traffic and airplanes, whilst the air we breathe became cleaner and sunsets seemed brighter as air pollution reduced.

 We’ve become closer to the natural, wilder world through the sanctuary of our local parks, wild spaces and gardens – for many of us these have been a tonic for our mental wellbeing when times have been tough.
 In the quest to salve our mental health, gardening has boomed and wildlife has benefited as ponds, wildflower patches and bug hotels have been installed.